microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 7) Check if "[NewState]" parses to a float.
 If it does, animated from the current position to the parsed float. ** Hard cut to position 0.0.

-Details of the marker format in Lottie JSON files are describe in detail [??](??).
+Details of the marker format in Lottie JSON files are describe in detail [TBD]().
 The following is an example:

 ```json